bbossgroups/bboss-elasticsearch/docs/quickstart.md

 Put the jsp file into your web project , run it in browser, then see the execution result of bboss .

-The Web demo github url:
+A Web demo github url:

 <https://github.com/bbossgroups/es_bboss_web>

-bboss elasticsearch document:
+Elasticsearch bboss development document:

 [Development Document](development.md)